Skip to content

 ...

-Now restart the services for the changes to take effect.
+Now restart the services for your changes to take effect:

-We also provide a ready-to-use docker-compose.yml example for your convenience.
+We also provide a ready-to-use compose.yaml example for your convenience.
 Note that older hardware may not support certain video codecs and resolutions.

 Raspberry Pi